ropensci/dev_guide/maintenance_contributing.Rmd

 If you already have a package in mind, head to its issue tracker for reporting a bug or a feature request you might have.
 E.g. if you have a feature request for `magick`, the place to fill it is https://github.com/ropensci/magick/issues

+## Reporting use cases

+If you are the author, or the reader, of an use case of one of our packages, please send the link to Scott Chamberlain (scott@ropensci.org) for inclusion in the [rOpenSci biweekly newsletter](https://ropensci.github.io/biweekly/).
+If the package you used has an "use cases in the wild" section in its README you can make a Pull Request to the GitHub repository to suggest adding your use case.

 ## Finding where to contribute code or documentation

 Most our packages are developped on GitHub.
 We have two organizations: